Our goal is to share the best evidence available with our healthcare colleagues and students so they can:

 Dr. Gordon, a board-certified family physician, is the Director of Women’s Health at Franklin-Square Family Medicine Residency in Baltimore, MD.
 She attended medical school at the University of Maryland and completed her residency and an obstetrics fellowship at Franklin Square Hospital Center.
 In addition to women’s health, Dr. Gordon has a strong interest in community medicine and global health.
 She is coordinator of the Women’s Cancer Protection Program, providing breast and cervical cancer screening to uninsured women.
 She is also actively involved with Shoulder to Shoulder, volunteering in Honduras numerous times over the last 5 years doing both medical and community outreach work.
 Dr. Gordon serves on several local committees including the Med Chi’s Maternal-Child Health Committee, Baltimore Regional Perinatal Advisory Committee, and the board of Planned Parenthood of Maryland.
 She has presented numerous times on the topic of women’s health and family planning.
 Most notably, she served as lead presenter on our FACTS study entitled: Inclusion of Fertility Awareness-Based Methods In Family Medicine Residency Programs: A Pilot Survey.
 She is the proud parent of 2 teenage children.

-Matthew Larkin, LCDR, USN, MBA, MSM
+Matthew Larkin, MBA, MSM, SPHR

 Abby Crowley, EdD